Queries Documentation

 The heaviest query ever used.
 First part of the query filter documents and second part return timeseries’ histogram for each type of label.

 The label query must be repeat inside the first aggregation level to be sure the aggregation is apply on the trend.
-For eg. tops can be in labels but not on the expected trend.
+For eg. tops

 Finally each subaggreg will return a specific timeserie used for trend metrics and forecasting and will be applied on each labels.